Piogre/SummaXR-Custom-Painterly/upcoming.md

     Next version:
         CHECK
         NEW
+        FIX

     When i get to it:
-        potentially check for more warden/sculk?
         redstone fix?
+        menus font transparency fix?
         failsafe text for inventory menus
-        custom leather?  see what oraxen does
+        custom leather?  see what oraxen does?

     On request:
         supporter skins?